MTG/essentia/doc/sphinxdoc/installing.rst

 Building Essentia on Android
 ----------------------------

-A lightweight version of Essentia can be `cross-compiled for Android <FAQ.html#cross-compiling-for-android>`_ from Linux or Mac OSX.
+A lightweight version of Essentia can be `cross-compiled for Android <FAQ.html#cross-compiling-for-android>`_ from Linux or macOS.

 Building Essentia on iOS
 ------------------------

-A lightweight version of Essentia can be `cross-compiled for iOS <FAQ.html#cross-compiling-for-ios>`_ from Mac OSX.
+A lightweight version of Essentia can be `cross-compiled for iOS <FAQ.html#cross-compiling-for-ios>`_ from macOS.

 Building Essentia for Web using asm.js or WebAssembly